Russellwzr/my-react/README.md

 # my-react

-Building React 18 Framework from Scratch
+Building simplified version of React 18 framework from scratch.
+Just for practice and to further understand the underlying principles, design and implementation of React.